Ladder Rules:

 -

 Play every match to win by the largest possible margin.
-Do not try to beat the system.
+Do not try to beat the system to artificially maximize points.

 -

-Ladder position and movement will be based on a three-tier point system calculated as follows:
+Ladder points will be based on a three-tier point system calculated as follows:

 -